dustinpfister/blog_posts/_posts/lodash_has.md

 console.log( _.has(obj, 'foo.bar.x') ); // true
 ```

-So this object method can be used as a way to feature test if a path exist in an object and if not can be used with another method like the [lodash set](/2018/12/04/lodash_set/) method to set the path.
+So this object method can be used as a way to feature test if a path exist in an object and if not can be used with another method like the lodash set method to set the path.
+If you are more interested in what lodash has to offer in general you might want to check out my main post on [lodash](/2019/02/15/lodash/).